MarkPieszak/Angular-PagingTable/README.md

 			vm.tableData = new evTableParams({

 				pageSize 	 : 10, 		// [Optional] Defaults to 10
-				pageNumber	 : 1,  		// [Optional] Defaults to 1 : If for some reason you want to start on a page other than 1
+				pageNumber	 : 1,  		// [Optional] Defaults to 1 : If you want to start on a different page

 				serverPaging : true,